racenis/tram-sdk/README.md

 	- Add iterators to stacks
 - Fix the mongus entity
 - Add LIGMAScript
+- OpenGL renderer
+	- Create a vector of VertexFormat vectors
+	- Switch SpriteComponent initialization to use MakeVertexArray() function
+	- Add a GeometryBatch upload step to Render() function
+	- Implement rendering layers
+	- Switch GUI to using batched sprites for glyph rendering

 #### For versions later than next versions
 - AudioComponent